British Virgin Islands

-While there has not been the deluge of restructuring deals that insolvency practitioners had predicted as a result of the global pandemic, it is certainly true that the British Virgin Islands saw an increase in the number of schemes and ‘light touch’ provisional liquidations in 2020 and 2021 as a result of the economic effects of covid-19, and this is a trend that is likely to increase, particularly with the British Virgin Islands entities’ exposure to China-related debt.
-This review discusses those recent schemes of arrangement that have been approved and the increased willingness of the judiciary to assist struggling companies that have a realistic prospect of trading their way out of difficulty.
+The British Virgin Islands saw an increase in the number of schemes and ‘light touch’ provisional liquidations in 2020 and 2021 as a result of the economic effects of covid-19, and this trend continued in 2022, particularly in relation to China-related debt.
+This article discusses those recent schemes of arrangement that have been approved and the increased willingness of the judiciary to assist struggling companies that have a realistic prospect of trading their way out of difficulty.
 It will also discuss possible reforms to the restructuring regime.

 The source of restructuring law in the British Virgin Islands is found in two statutes: the Insolvency Act 2003 and the Business Companies Act 2004, which together provide a comprehensive restructuring regime.
 While the Insolvency Act was largely modelled on the UK Insolvency Act 1986, there are significant differences that can trip up the unwary.
 For example, while the Insolvency Act 2003 makes provision for administration orders, the section has not been enacted.
 Similarly, Part 18 sets out the UNCITRAL Model Law on Cross-Border Insolvency, which has also not been enacted.
 Equally the British Virgin Islands restructuring regime includes tools that have not traditionally been part of English law such as Canadian-style plans of arrangement.